cwarden45/DTC_Scripts/23andMe/README.md

 *That being said, perhaps I should also emphasize why I was recommending family members be genotyped with 23andMe to begin with*:

-**a)** You are provided access to a table of genotypes, which is compatible with free programs for additional analysis like [DNA.land](https://dna.land/), [GENOtatation](http://genotation.stanford.edu/), [GEDmatch](https://genesis.gedmatch.com/login1.php), etc (kind of like a 2nd opinion, if you think of it like that)
+**a)** You are provided access to a table of genotypes, which is compatible with free programs for additional analysis like [DNA.land](https://dna.land/), [GENOtatation](http://genotation.stanford.edu/), [GEDmatch](https://genesis.gedmatch.com/login1.php), etc (kind of like a 2nd opinion, if you think of it like that).

-**b)** They did a good job of connecting you to the primary literature, encouraging you to learn more about genetics / biology
+**b)** They did a good job of connecting you to the primary literature, encouraging you to learn more about genetics / biology.

 **c)** Overall, I think they provide a relatively good visual interface for people people to get an initial intepretation of their results, for those that don't know how to code (and providing a way to encourage more coding skills is also a useful life skill).
 Plus, the 23andMe genotype file format is accepted by at least one command-line program for analysis, [plink](https://www.cog-genomics.org/plink2/input).

 **d)** They are helping conduct genomics research, and publish papers with their findings.
 So, even if I don't think their strategy is perfect, I believe they have good intentions.

-**e)** No hidden charges after the initial costs
+**e)** No hidden charges after the initial costs.